cookieshq/ruby_lambda/README.md

 * `$ ruby-lambda execute -c=config.yml`
 * `$ ruby-lambda execute -H=lambda_function.handler`

 The handler function is the function AWS Lambda will invoke / run in response to an event.
 AWS Lambda uses the event argument to pass in event data to the handler.
-If the `handler` flas is passed with execute, this will take precedence over the handler function defined within the `config.yml`
+If the `handler` flag is passed with execute, this will take precedence over the handler function defined within the `config.yml`

 ```ruby
 def handler(event:, context:)